Code-Institute-Submissions/Milestone_Project_1-5/README.md

 Highlight the recommended movie to catch the user's attention(Carousel slide).
 To make the website simple for the user to choose the movie he wants easily.
 To give a brief information and the movie's rating provided by other users in FreeTube and the movie's trailer(click on the desire's movie).

 ## User stories
-By phone-research of existing customers, we tried to find out what they need and what they think the companies strongest points are.
-We wanted to know what the costumers finds most important.
+By research of existing customers, we try to provide what they find most important.
 The following points came up:

 * As a user, I want to know about is this website. (about page)
 * As a user, I want to view movies. (movies page)